ChristinaChina/mywebsite/content/en/CV/_index.md

 4. He, Z. 2024.
 Research on the Female Images in Hou Hsiao-hsien’ s Films.
 Paper Presented at the 2024 International Association for Media and Communication Research(IAMCR), Christchurch, New Zealand.\
 This paper employs textual analysis as the primary research method, examining the portrayal of women in the 19 films directed by Hou Hsiao-hsien and categorizing it into two distinct groups: women within the family and women in society.
 It then proceeds to interpret and refine these portrayals through the use of comparison and analogical analysis, as well as dialectical thinking to elucidate the differences and similarities in the representation of female images and the characterization under the mapping of female images.

-### Ongoing Project
-The ‘Empathy Machine’ from the Perspective of Platform Capitalism: An Examination of Disabilities on Douyin

 ## Academic Serivice
 1. Manuscript Reviewer, <a href='https://www.aejmc.org' target="_blank"> Association for Education in Journalism and Mass Communication (AEJMC)</a >, April - May, 2024